-Running a stop sign in Las Vegas carries a $395 fine as well as four (4) Nevada demerit points on the person’s Nevada driver’s license.
+Running a stop sign in Las Vegas carries a $395 civil penalty as well as four (4) Nevada demerit points on the person’s Nevada driver’s license.
 But in the majority of cases, the judge may reduce the charge to a “non-moving” violation with no demerit points.

-In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about the failure to obey stop signs in Clark County and throughout Nevada.
-We delve into such issue as defenses, punishments, demerit points, record seals, and other relevant information.
+In this article, our Las Vegas traffic ticket attorneys answer frequently-asked-questions about the failure to obey stop signs in Clark County and throughout Nevada.
+We delve into such issues as defenses, punishments, demerit points, and other relevant information.
 Click on a topic below to jump directly to that section:

-- 1. Is running a stop sign illegal in Las Vegas, NV?
+- 1. Is running a stop sign illegal in Nevada?

 - 2. How do I fight the charges?